Lifting Chain Inspection Checklist

 Lifting Gear – Chain and Wire Rope Sling Inspection Checklist

-The information provided on this page has been curated for guidance purposes only and is not to be construed as approved custom and practice.
+The information provided on this lifting chain inspection checklist page has been curated for guidance purposes only and is not to be construed as approved custom and practice.
 No action should be taken solely on the information outlined in this content.
 Please consult the Lifting Equipment Engineers Association (LEEA) for the latest recommended working practices.

 In addition, you should also reference the following publications available from the Health and Safety Executive:

-In this respect, inspection of wire rope and chain slings are subjected to same scrutiny as hoists and with a 3 part inspection carried out by qualified and highly trained technicians using a comprehensive lifting equipment inspection checklist.
+In this respect, inspection of wire rope and chain slings are subjected to same scrutiny as hoists and with a 3 part inspection carried out by qualified and highly trained technicians using a comprehensive LOLER checklist template.

 Inspections of wire rope slings should be carried out before each lift and begin with visual inspections covering the whole sling ensuring that all surface areas ore completely visible by removing all contamination and dirt from wire.